mathiase4/Stage-unit/README.md

 ## UX and Design Features

-- Main navigation menu with clear links to **home** **Guitar** **Lessons** and **Merch**
+- Main navigation menu with clear links to **Home**, **Guitar Lessons**, and **Merch**.
-- Structured layout, using HTML
+- Simple and structured layout using HTML.
-- Strong Visual contrast for readability
+- Strong visual contrast for better readability.
-- media queries for responsive design on all devices
+- Responsive design with media queries so it works on all devices.
-- no popups, clear interaction flow, keep it simple. nice and bless
+- No popups, clear and easy user flow.
-- High quality photos and stylish fonts
+- High quality photos and clean, readable fonts.

 ## Tools & Tech

-  - HTML
+- **HTML5** – For the structure of the site.
-  - CSS3
+- **CSS3** – For styling and layout.
-  - Git & GitHub
+- **Git & GitHub** – For version control and storing the code online.
-  - GitHub Pages (for deployment)
+- **GitHub Pages** – For hosting and deploying the site.

     ## To Be Added

-    - Manual Testing plan
+- Manual testing plan.
-    - Screenshots
+- Screenshots of the site.
-    - Bug log
+- Bug log with problems found and fixed.

       ## Help/ aid tools
       - Favicon help https://www.youtube.com/watch?v=Gpa780F9haQ